dib-lab/2020-paper-sourmash-gather/manuscript.md

     [luizirber](https://twitter.com/luizirber)<br>
   <small>
-     Graduate Group in Computer Science, UC Davis; Department of Population Health and Reproduction, UC Davis · Funded by Grant GBMF4551 from the Gordon and Betty Moore Foundation; CTB R01
+     Graduate Group in Computer Science, UC Davis; Department of Population Health and Reproduction, UC Davis · Funded by Grant GBMF4551 from the Gordon and Betty Moore Foundation; Grant R01HG007513 from the NIH NHGRI
   </small>

 + **Phillip T. Brooks**<br>